procore-oss/backstage-plugin-announcements/plugins/announcements-common/README.md

 # Announcements plugin for Backstage

+This package is deprecated and no longer maintained.
+Please use the `@backstage-community/plugin-announcements-common` package instead.

+---

 The Announcements plugin is a frontend, backend, and common plugin that manages and displays announcements within Backstage.

 This plugin provides: